ChrisAntaki/disable-webrtc-firefox/README.md

 [Install here](https://addons.mozilla.org/en-US/firefox/addon/happy-bonobo-disable-webrtc/)

 WebRTC allows websites to get your actual IP address from behind your VPN.
-This addon makes your VPN more effective by changing browser-wide settings in Firefox [1].
+This addon makes your VPN more effective [1] by changing browser-wide settings in Firefox.

 This addon allows you to easily disable WebRTC.
 You can click the addon's icon to quickly toggle WebRTC on and off.